-Australia's Jindalee Operational Radar Network (JORN) comprises three Over-The-Horizon Radar (OTHR) systems and forms part of a layered surveillance network providing coverage of Australia's northern approaches.
+Australia's Jindalee Operational Radar Network (JORN) comprises three Over-The-Horizon Radar (OTHR) systems and is part of a layered surveillance network that provides coverage of Australia's northern approaches.

-JORN was designed to detect air targets equivalent in size to a BAE Hawk-127 aircraft or larger, and objects on the surface of the water equivalent in size to an Armidale Class Patrol Boat or larger.
+JORN was designed to detect air targets the same size as a BAE Hawk-127 aircraft or larger, and objects on the surface of the water the same size as an Armidale Class Patrol Boat (56.8 m long) or larger.

-The extent of available JORN coverage and actual system performance is highly variable and principally dependent on the state of the ionosphere, environmental conditions and an object's size and construction.
+The extent of JORN coverage and system performance is highly variable and depends on the state of the ionosphere (a layer of the Earth's atmosphere), environmental conditions, and an object's size and construction.